Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces

 \subsection{Markings and the length spectra.}

-A conjugacy class of rational map $[f]$ is called {\em hyperbolic} if the orbit of every critical point converges to some attracting periodic cycle.
-The space of hyperbolic rational maps is open in $M_d$, and a connected component of it is called a {\em hyperbolic component}.
-For each hyperbolic component $H$, there is a topological dynamical system
+A conjugacy class of a rational map $[f]$ is called {\em hyperbolic} if the orbit of every critical point converges to some attracting periodic cycle.
+The space of hyperbolic rational maps is open in the moduli space $\M_d = \Rat_d/\PSL_2(\C)$, and a connected component $\HC$ is called a {\em hyperbolic component}.
+For each hyperbolic component $\HC$, there is a topological model